guanyixi/pose/README.md

 **File Path: `/src/_data/global.json`**

 This file currently controls the metadata in the `<head>` section of your HTML.
-For optimal display in search results, please adhere to the following guidelines:
+To optimize the display of your site in search results, please follow these guidelines:

 - The title should be fewer than 60 characters.
 - The description should be fewer than 160 characters.